 The Monday Morning Problem

 Every letting agent knows the feeling.
-You open your inbox on Monday at 9am and there are 60 unread Rightmove enquiries from the weekend.
-Each one needs reading, cross-referencing against the property status, checking the applicant's suitability, and responding with a proposed viewing time.
+You open your inbox on Monday at 9am and there are 60 unread portal enquiries from the weekend.
+Each one needs reading, matching to the property, checking the applicant context, and turning into a useful next step.

 Your negotiator starts working through them.
 By 11am they have responded to maybe 15.
 By lunchtime, half the applicants have already booked viewings with other agents.
 The rest get a response between 2pm and 5pm, by which point most have lost interest entirely.

-You paid Rightmove the same fee for all 60 leads.
+You paid the same portal fees for all 60 leads.
 You converted maybe 8 of them into viewings.

 Why Portal Lead Volume Peaks When Your Team Cannot Respond